 The survey, interestingly, pissed nearly everyone off – some thought it was cover for the organizers’ already made decision, some thought we couldn’t have expressed ourselves well enough on such a survey, some thought De Goes should have known immediately what the right decision – curiously, this criticism has come from the side that thinks Yarvin should definitely come and also from the opposite side.
 It’s odd, though, because the people criticizing him for listening to our voices sure the hell want their voices to be heard.

-This is another reason we will keep sponsoring: because we will not override the voices of the marginalized groups who have spoken and those who did vote the other way but still want to attend.
-You can get in the sea if you think you’re more important than they are.
+This is another reason we will keep sponsoring: because we will not override the voices of the groups who have spoken and those who did vote the other way but still want to attend.
+You are not more important than they are.

 We think the process could be improved and trust that it will be for next time.
 For now, this is what we’ve got.